415 West 1st Avenue, Suite 102,

 Accident Records:

-All injury accidents and those with damage exceeding $1000 are transmitted to the South Dakota Department of Public Safety, Accident Records Division for recording.
-This is an excellent location to retrieve reports, especially if you do not know the agency which led the investigation.
-This link will take to the DPS-AR website.
+All injury accidents and those with damage exceeding $1000 are transmitted to the South Dakota Department of Public Safety, those that are not submitted are kept in the sheriff’s office records.

 Generally, accidents are processed in 3 days or less.
 Accidents with injury generally take from a week to 2 weeks to process and fatal accidents are, with rare exception, investigated by the South Dakota Highway Patrol.